Reading Time: 7 minutes

 - Going in and out of consciousness

 If you experience Percocet withdrawal or overdose, go to a hospital as soon as possible.
 Percocet addiction treatment usually involves medication to alleviate or avoid painful symptoms.

 If you are concerned about your level of Percocet use or you have continued to use it despite negative consequences, please consider getting an initial consultation with a licensed mental health professional, preferably someone that specializes in substance use issues.
 Getting treatment earlier helps to reduce future risks.

 If you think you or a loved one is experiencing overdose or withdrawal due to Percocet, call 911.
-If you are concerned about your level of Percocet use or that of a loved one, call (800) 662-HELP (4357) for 24/7 help.
+If you are concerned about your level of Percocet use or that of a loved one, call 800-681-1058 (Who Answers?) for 24/7 help.

 Is Percocet Right For Me?

 You will probably have an appointment with your surgeon or doctor before your surgical procedure.
 Depending on the surgery and how much pain your doctor thinks you will experience after it, they may recommend opioids or OTC medications.
 Be sure and talk with your doctor about:

 - Your experience with pain and what helped you manage it